The Crucifer of Blood: London production

 The play, directed by the author, opened in London at the Theatre Royal Haymarket on March 15, 1979, and ran for 397 performances.
-Denis Lill who played Dr. Watson, would later go on to play Inspector Bradstreet in Sherlock Holmes (1984 TV series).
+Denis Lill, who played Dr. Watson, would later go on to play Inspector Bradstreet in Sherlock Holmes (1984 TV series).
+In September 1979, the roles of Holmes, Watson and Irene were taken over by Gerald Harper, David Horovitch and Kate O'Mara respectively.